- 1 Don’t Risk Losing Precious Family Memories

 You may want to watch the short video below to know more.

-If you have only a tape or two to convert, save yourself the trouble of buying a VCR and setting up your computer to convert your VHS tapes to DVD.
+If you have only a tape or two to convert, save yourself the trouble of buying a VCR and setting up your computer to convert your VHS tapes to digital or DVD.

 You would surely find one in your neighborhood.
 Just Google VHS to DVD + name of your town.